livioso/strawberry/documentation/010_introduction.markdown

 ## What's the point?

 **Strawberry** is a collaborative shopping list.
-Strawberry aims to simplify doing groceries in households with more than one person by offering simple shared shopping lists.
+Strawberry aims to simplify doing groceries in households with more than one person by offering a simple shared shopping lists.

 ## What are the features?

-**Strawberry** in this early version will support the following features:
+**Strawberry** has the following features:

 + **Shared lists** with as many users as you wish.
 You can simply invite everyone with a Strawberry account to take part in your list.
 Each user can many have as many seperate lists with different people as he wants.
 For example: *"me and girlfriend", "me and family" or "me and my flatmates".* Of course it is also possible to have a private list just for yourself.